 Failure to meet the deadlines of the filings will result in a penalty fee under OSFI’s Late and Erroneous Filing Penalty Framework.

-For security reasons, companies should not file reports through e-mail.
+For security reasons, entities should not file reports through e-mail.
 The file should be in PDF format and preferably created with a PDF software rather than through scanning, as the former is searchable while the latter is not.
 The information should be easily copied by OSFI staff from the AAR, the FCT or the Peer Review Report.
 Therefore, the reports should not be security protected and exhibits should be in a format that can easily be transferred to a spreadsheet.
-Otherwise, the company should be prepared to promptly provide searchable data in an alternative media upon request.
+Otherwise, the entity should be prepared to promptly provide searchable data in an alternative media upon request.